giantswarm/rfc/configuration-rendering-controller/README.md

 - any form of resource, be it App CRs, Flux HelmReleases or anything that comes in the future can use the generated configurations
 - it is no longer required to deploy workloads in a specific way to take advantage of the configuration system if needed
-- we can get rid of our custom for or `kustomize-controller` and `fluxcd/pkg` which makes upgrades and maintenance much easier and open us up to use the recently announced [flux-operator](https://medium.com/@stefanprodan/introducing-the-flux-operator-gitops-on-autopilot-mode-b8f7b7f149fb) in the future
+- we can get rid of our custom fork of `kustomize-controller` and `fluxcd/pkg` which makes upgrades and maintenance much easier and open us up to use the recently announced [flux-operator](https://medium.com/@stefanprodan/introducing-the-flux-operator-gitops-on-autopilot-mode-b8f7b7f149fb) in the future